best-practice-and-impact/using-symbols-in-tables-draft-update/draft-one.md

 ### z = not applicable
 This shorthand should be used when a data point is not applicable.
 For example in tables of employment where people under 16 cannot legally be employed.

+### w = none recorded in survey
+No people are estimated to be in this category, either because there were not any recorded by the survey or because none exist in the population.

 ### x = not available
 This shorthand should be used when data is unavailable for reasons other than those described in this list, for example, data not collected in a region.